The Voters of Alabama

 Student, Alabama State University

-“I feel like Doug would make a really big change on taxes, I think he would help out HBCU schools and I think he would do a great job with making our environment better.
+“I feel like Doug would make a really big change on taxes, I think he would help out HBCU schools, and I think he would do a great job with making our environment better.
 I believe in him and I think he can make a change.”

 Andy Gradyon, 28